cjdbarlow/Part-One/amiodarone.md

 |**MSK**|Photosensitivity, grey skin.|
 |**Endocrine**|Hyperthyroidism (1%) and hypothyroidism (6%).|
 |**GIT**|Nausea, vomiting, cirrhosis, hepatitis, and jaundice.|
 |**Other**|Amiodarone has potential to cause a number of drug interactions due to its inhibition of CYP3A4 and its high protein binding.
-A selection include: Digoxin, statins, warfarin, phenytoin, and other antiarrhythmics. <br> Contraindicated in **porophyria**.
+A selection include: Digoxin, statins, warfarin, phenytoin, and other antiarrhythmics. <br> Contraindicated in **porphyria**.

 A **mnemonic** for some of the rarer effects is **BITCH**:
 * **B**lue skin